Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 Template.
 It supplements the

-user's default template, it does not replace it.
+user's default template, it does not normally replace it (but see next paragraph).

 Tips